This is the complete recording and presentation of the 2020 EPSO Administrators in European Law Exams Information Webcast (EPSO/AD/381/20):

 This is relatively new, and this used to be the Group Exercise.
 You will probably be given a mandate or a position to represent.
 For example, you may get the role of a lawyer in the Secretary General of the European Commission.
 The other person may get the role of lawyer in the Legal Service of the European Commission.
 Another role may be legal advisor in the European Parliament.
 These would be the roles and you as a group need to discuss, perhaps even negotiate certain legal questions around a given issue.

 There are two of these during the Assessment Centre.

 2. Competency-Based Interview (53:16)

 This is pretty classic.
 This is where they ask you questions about situations from your past.
 For example, ‘Tell me about a situation where you had to endure a lot of stress’, which is a question aimed at testing your Resilience.
 The Competency-based interview is not a job interview.
 They are looking at certain competencies like Communication, Working with Others, Delivering Quality & Results, and Accuracy.

 3. Oral Presentation

-For the Oral Presentation you are given a briefing, some time to prepare and then you have to t subject.
+For the Oral Presentation you are given a briefing, some time to prepare and then you have to cover the given subject.
 You will be given a white board to use.
 You have very little time to read the briefing, only 10-15 minutes after which you have to stand up and present to the Selection Board members, who then will ask you questions based on the file you presented on.
 This is a very challenging exercise, but you can practice for this.
-We have many courses available, virtual as well as in-person in Brussels at our training centre, we also have a webinar on this, as well as persopresent on thanal coaching available.
+We have many courses available, virtual as well as in-person in Brussels at our training centre, we also have a webinar on this, as well as personal coaching available.